 The House Republican leadership announced it would take up the bill this week, ending years of obscurity for a proposal first raised by Rep. Louise M. Slaughter, D-Fairport, in 2006.
 The Senate passed it overwhelmingly on Thursday, after several late-breaking amendments were added or debated.

 “It’s largely fine.
-I’m going to have to look at those amendments,”
+I’m going to have to look at those amendments,” Mr. Owens said.